3D Compositional Zero-shot Learning with DeCompositional Consensus: Introduction

-Zero-shot learning with 3D data has received far less attention compared to 2D domain.
-In this work, we introduce a new task, namely 3D Compositional Zero-Shot Learning (3D-CZSL), aiming at jointly segmenting and classifying 3D point clouds of both seen and unseen object classes (see Figure \ref{fig:teaser}).
-3D-CZSL is a challenging task as it requires generalizing parts from seen object classes to unseen classes that can be composed entirely of these parts.

-Our contributions are as follows: (1) We formalize zero-shot compositionality for 3D object understanding and introduce the 3D-CZSL task.
-To the best of our knowledge, we present the first work in compositional zero-shot learning for 3D data.
+Our contributions are as follows: (1) We formalize zero-shot compositionality for 3D object understanding with semantic parts and introduce the 3D-CZSL task.
+To the best of our knowledge, we present the first work for joint classification and semantic part labeling for compositional zero-shot learning in 3D.
 (2) We establish a novel benchmark through Compositional PartNet (C-PartNet), which enables research in 3D-CZSL through 16 seen and 8 unseen object classes.
 (3) We show that existing point cloud models fail to generalize beyond the seen object classes, whereas the performance of existing 2D zero-shot methods is severely limited in the 3D domain.
 (4) We propose a novel method, DeCompositional Consensus, which maximizes agreement between a segmentation hypothesis and its decomposed parts.
 Our method sets the state of the art for 3D-CZSL.